Date published 13/06/17 Written by DataKom

 Data harvesting and analysis usually requires people skilled in statistics and, sometimes, advanced database coding.
 Not only the manpower needed can be expensive, but the tasks themselves are at a scale that can be hard to tackle.

 Thanks to Tableau, users can easily gather, analyse and present their data in a visual way that’s accessible to everyone at the company.

-It’s business intelligence software that helps businesses increase efficiency, make more informed decision and understand their data better.
+It’s business intelligence software that helps businesses increase efficiency, make a more informed decision and understand their data better.

 Convert more customers with Zoho CRM

 Sales and business development people will benefit the most from this CRM.
-Think of the hundreds of emails that get sent and received every day, the dozens of conversations and notes left around your desk…
+Think of the hundreds of emails that get sent and received every day, the dozens of conversations and notes left on your desk…

 Keeping track of prospects and clients quickly becomes cumbersome and daunting.
 Things get even more complicated when new hires need to be brought up to speed and they can get the handover properly when all the data is scattered around.